 These solar loans can be good solutions, especially if you plan on keeping the loan for its entirety.
 Many Solar Loans also allow you to pay down the loan to lower payments after you get the benefit of your tax credit.

 Leases and Power Purchase Agreements (PPAs).
 Leases and PPAs often get a bad name in the solar industry.
 This is mostly due to the fact that most companies offering them do not present or promote other financing options that may be better solutions for the customer.
-So, PPA’s and Leases are not bad.
-They simply aren’t the right solution for most customers.
+Due to the many finance options currently available, they simply aren’t the right solution for most customers.

 Commercial Solar Financing: Lending for small to mid-sized commercial solar is not as established as residential solar financing.
 However, this space is evolving, and we have several options available, including PACE and Leases.
 Please speak with one of our Solar Advisors to see what options may be best for your business.